BenDotWillcox/BenWillcox/_pages/about.md

 This led me on a deep dive into state-of-the-art machine learning approaches over the past two and a half years.
 I have developed a practical focus on computer vision applications and supply chain/manufacturing optimization techniques.
 Additionally, I am academically fascinated by the architecture of intelligent machines, particularly the concepts of Active Inference and Karl Friston's Free Energy Principle.

 Currently, I am employed at STARS Advanced Radiology Services, where I specialize in delivering business and clinical productivity insights through dashboards, reports, and predictive modeling.

-I am planning on writing "blogs'' as an effort to think through my own understanding of topics that I am reading about or have recently applied.
-These will likely be glorified note taking however as I improve I hope to reach a point where they may be useful to someone looking for some interesting thoughts on a subject of interest.